 How are percepts transformed to memories?
 I'm interested in the processes by which information in the environment is attended, perceived, and stored into memory.
 To gain insight into how this happens, I use a combination of methods — behavioral, neuroimaging, and neuropsychological.
 Lately, my focus has been on high-resolution fMRI studies of the human hippocampus.

 I'm currently conducting studies aimed at understanding how attentional modulation of the hippocampus affects the formation of long-term memory.
 I also have several collaborative projects: With Aaron Bornstein and Sam Feng, I'm investigating how information from perception and memory is dynamically combined to inform decision making.
-With Janice Chen (and much help from Chris Honey), I'm looking at how predictive signals emerge in the hippocampus, as measured with intracranial EEG.
+With Janice Chen (and much help from Chris Honey), I'm looking at how predictive signals emerge in the hippocampus, as measured with fMRI and intracranial EEG.
 Finally, with Natalia Córdova, I'm studying how the hippocampus contributes to the online processing of relational information.